Tech-How/Light-Theme-for-YouTube-Music/README.md

 ## 🔽 Installation
 To install this style, you'll need a browser that supports custom CSS injection.

-### Chrome/Edge/Firefox/Opera
+### Desktop Browsers
-(And other modern browsers)
 - Install the [Stylus](https://github.com/openstyles/stylus?tab=readme-ov-file#releases) extension, then come back here and click the "Install with Stylus" button above.

-### Safari
-- Purchase [Cascadea](https://apps.apple.com/app/cascadea/id1432182561) from the Mac App Store, and use the Install with Stylus button.
-Follow the instructions provided by the application.

 ### Mobile Browsers
-This style supports the mobile website!
 - Android: Use the Stylus extension in a compatible browser.
 Firefox has full support for browser extensions, and Microsoft Edge support is currently in development.
-Google Chrome is not yet compatible.
+Google Chrome does not allow extensions on mobile.
 - iOS: iOS support is currently unavailable.
-Although Safari has support for browser extensions, none have been developed for UserStyle injection.
+No compatible extensions have been developed for Safari, and third-party app implementation is unreliable.

 ## 🎨 Customization
 This style contains options that can be configured during or after the install.